wordofwarning/wordofwarning.org/current/2015-turn/index.md

 Turn 2015 takes place in a number of different spaces and formats — some seated, some standing, some limited capacity, some participatory.<br>Age advisory: 14+ (*parental discretion*).
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####Credits
 Co-produced by hÅb, Contact + Dance Manchester; supported using public funding through Arts Council England + funded by Manchester City Council; a greenroom legacy project.
+Image: Levantes Dance Theatre, Turn 2014.

 ####Websites
 <http://turnmcr.org> | #TurnMcr